 In the telecom industry, customer service representatives are faced with restricted time to make a sale.
 It’s important that they have all of the customer’s information at their disposal from the moment they pick up or place a phone call; after all, time is of the essence.
 CRM allows this.

-Moreover, a CRM allow customer service representatives the opportunity to personalize interactions.
-It helps tailor products, services, and customer service engagement to individual clients.
-A CRM can identify specific information about customers that then allow employees to develop products, services, and marketing targeted at those individuals.
+Moreover, a CRM allows customer service representatives the opportunity to personalize interactions.
+It helps to tailor products, services, and customer service engagement to individual clients.
+A CRM can identify specific information about customers which allow employees to develop products, services, and marketing targeted at those individuals.
 In a crowded landscape of businesses competing for customers—especially small and mid-size enterprises—this can be invaluable.